qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 You can add multiple elements to the composer.
 It is also possible to have more than one map view or legend or scalebar in the print composer canvas.
 Each element has its own properties and in the case of the map, its own extent.
-If you want to remove an elements from the composer canvas. you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.
+If you want to remove any elements from the composer canvas you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.

 Adding a current QGIS map canvas to the Print Composer